 What I am talking about is the site Kickstarter.
 The platform allows for creative projects to get a chance at being fully funded and distributed by backers, Backers back the project – enough said, right?

-The Kickstarter method
+The Successful Kickstarter method

 How did it Kickstarter kickstart?